 Program approval is determined by the advisor of the department offering the new program.
 Students who change majors have a choice of meeting the major degree requirements listed in the University’s catalog that are in effect at the time of the student’s change of major or at graduation.
-Students should be aware of admission requirements for limited access and restricted programs.
+Students should be aware of admission requirements for specialized admissions programs.
 Students should contact the academic advisor of the prospective program for guidance.

 For information on double majors and dual degrees, please see

 Graduation and General Degree Requirements.

 A minimum 2.00 institutional UWF GPA is required to change/declare minors.
 Minor approval, based on GPA and department requirements, is determined by the department offering the new minor.